-Some cases of destitution are re ported from Sioux county.
+Some cases of destitution are reported from Sioux county.
 The Falls City creamery building was completely destroyed by fire.

 The citizens of Beatrice favor ward reduction in the interest of reform.
 All the churches of Fairbury have united in a series of revival meetings.
 John C. Edmondson, a prominent citizen of Fremont, died last week from appendicitis.

 North Platte has a bachelor ladies' club numbering twenty-eight.
-It recently held a banquet, at which the bill of fare was sandwiches, coffee and
+It recently held a banquet, at which the bill of fare was sandwiches, coffee and pickles.
+V. Barton, a farmer living west of poultry, last week received nearly 10,-000 pounds of rabbits from points in Kansas.
+There were about 2,000 of them cotton tails.

-V. Barton, a farmer living west of Hay Springs, caught his hand in the running gear of his wind mill and smashed it so badly that amputation was necessary.
+Hay Springs, caught his hand in the running gear of his wind mill and smashed it so badly that amputation was necessary.
+H. Fishback, a Beatrice dealer in